c0x12c/awesome-kotlin-llm/README.md

 ## Agent Builder
 - [langgraph4j](https://github.com/bsorrentino/langgraph4j) - Java version of [Langgraph](https://www.langchain.com/langgraph) which is built for work with [langchain4j](https://github.com/langchain4j/langchain4j)
+- [agent-flex](https://github.com/agents-flex/agents-flex) - Agents-Flex is an elegant LLM Application Framework like LangChain with Java

 ## Utility
 - [jtokkit](https://github.com/knuddelsgmbh/jtokkit) - JTokkit is a Java tokenizer library designed for use with OpenAI models.